 Minnesota Juvenile Crimes Lawyer

-Juvenile law focuses on punishment and rehabilitation for those youth under the age of 18.
-Anyone under the age of 18 who has committed a crime is deemed a juvenile delinquent.
-And, unfortunately, if you are under the age of 18 and have been accused or arrested for a crime, you will not be off the hook just because you are young.
-If you or your child has been arrested for any crime, regardless of the circumstances surrounding the case, you will need proper legal representation now.
+Juvenile law focuses on punishment and rehabilitation for those persons under the age of 18.
+Any person under the age of 18 who has committed a crime is deemed a juvenile delinquent.
+If you or your child has been arrested for any crime, regardless of the circumstances surrounding the case, you will need proper legal representation.
 Contact Kevin Devore, a Minnesota criminal defense lawyer today to see how we can help you.

 - Obstruction of justice arrests, such as resisting an arrest or running away from a police officer

 - Drinking and driving offenses and driving under the influence of drugs

 - Speeding and traffic violations including driving while texting and reckless driving

 - Shoplifting, employee theft and possession of shoplifting gear